 We are researchers, not recruiters.
 We define the search properly, build a credible long list from real research and direct outreach, screen it down to people who genuinely fit, and hand over a shortlist that can go straight into interview.
 No volume, no keyword matching, no CVs that have clearly missed the brief.

 The service is fast to deploy.
-We are operational within days of a conversation, and the work is fixed-fee wherever it can be, so the cost is known before it begins.
+We are operational within days of a conversation.

 Restructuring support

-We work alongside the interim to provide that analysis.
+We work alongside the interim or the portfolio team to provide that analysis.
 The output is a restructuring plan with operational evidence behind every decision, written in a register that stands up to the board, the finance function, and the wider team without becoming an internal political document.
+The interim takes it forward as their own work, with the operational weight it needs to land.

 Operational right-sizing

-We work with the interim to assess the operational shape of the business against the plan it is meant to deliver, identify where capacity is genuinely over-built and where it is load-bearing, and design a restructured operation that can carry the work without breaking.
-The output is honest about what is removable and what is not, and the process protects the business from cuts that look defensible on paper but cause problems in delivery.
+Right-sizing is the work of moving a business from its current operational shape to a target shape without breaking the operation in the process.
+We assess where capacity can come out cleanly, where it cannot without consequence, and how to sequence the change so delivery continues through it.
+The output is a plan that is honest about what is removable and what is not, and a process that protects the business from cuts that look defensible on paper but cause problems in delivery.

 How an engagement works

-The work runs at assignment pace.
-Interims rarely have the luxury of long lead times, and we are accustomed to being operational within days.
-Reporting lines, decision rights, and the relationship with the existing executive team are agreed upfront so that the work carries proper authority from day one.
+The work begins quickly.
+Once the brief is clear we are operational within days, not weeks.
+Reporting lines, decision rights, and the relationship with the existing executive team are agreed upfront so the work carries proper authority from day one.
+The work is designed to reinforce the interim’s standing in the business, not to compete with it.

 The engagement ends when the assignment ends, or when the specific piece of work is complete.
 There is no nudge to extend.
 We would rather a clean handover than a relationship that drifts.